marad/cmd-window/README.md

 - [This](https://xkcd.com/1205/) will help you judge if something is worth automating at all ;)

 ## I'd like to help!
 Great!
-If you spot some bugs or have an idea just post an [issue](https://github.com/marad/cmd-window/issues/new) You can also submit a [pull request](https://github.com/marad/cmd-window/compare).
+If you spot some bugs or have an idea or even need some help setting this stuff up just post an [issue](https://github.com/marad/cmd-window/issues/new).
+You can also submit a [pull request](https://github.com/marad/cmd-window/compare).

+I appreciate any help here because this would mean that this is also useful to you!